jocorrei/42faucet/README.md

 # 42Chain Faucet

-Dapp that sends ETH to the conected account on a ethereum testnet.
+Dapp that sends ETH to one account and an ERC20 token to another on a ethereum testnet.

 # Running the Aplication